DataBiosphere/toil/docs/running/server/wes.rst

 --workers WORKERS
             Ignored if debug mode is on.
 The number of worker processes launched by the production WSGI server.
             (default: 2).
+--work_dir WORKDIR
+            The directory where workflows should be stored.
+This directory should be empty or only contain previous workflows. (default: './workflows').
 --opt ENGINE_OPTION
             Specify the default parameters to be sent to the workflow engine for each run.
 Accepts multiple values.